-• Local Government Pension Scheme
+Local Government Pension Scheme

 The present value of the Local Government Pension Scheme defined benefit liability depends on a number of factors that are determined on an actuarial basis using a variety of assumptions.
 The assumptions used in determining the net cost (income) for pensions include the discount rate.
 Any changes in these assumptions, which are disclosed in note 21, will impact the carrying amount of the pension liability.
-Furthermore a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2016 has been used by the actuary in valuing the pensions liability at 31 July 2020.
+Furthermore a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2019 has been used by the actuary in valuing the pensions liability at 31 July 2021.
 Any differences between the figures derived from the roll forward approach and a full actuarial valuation would impact on the carrying amount of the pension liability.

-2 Funding body grants Year ended 31 July Year ended July 2020 Group £'000 2020 College £'000 2019 Group £'000 2019 College £'000 Recurrent grants Education and Skills Funding Agency - adult 2,951 2,951 3,019 3,019 Education and Skills Funding Agency - 16-18 20,136 20,136 20,068 20,068 Office for Students 232 232 233 233 Specific grants Education and Skills Funding Agency 83 83 102 102 Releases of government capital grants 251 251 231 231 HE grant 8 8 8 8 Education and Skills Funding Agency - Strategic College 200 200 - - Improvement Fund Teachers Pension Scheme contribution grant 510 510 Total 24,371 24,371 23,661 23,661 TULAI 24,3/1 24,3/1 25,001 23,001
+2 Funding body grants Year end ed 31 July

+2021 2020

+£'000 £'000

+Recurrent grants

+Education and Skills Funding Agency - adult 2,345 2,951

+Education and Skills Funding Agency - 16-18 20,594 20,136

+Office for Students 206 232

+Specific grants

+Education and Skills Funding Agency 68 83

+Releases of government capital grants 237 251

+HE grants 7 8

+Education and Skills Funding Agency - Strategic College - 200

+Improvement Fund

+Teachers Pension Scheme contribution grant 547 510

+Total 24,005 24,371